 Details of the Army's Paternity Leave Program

 Under the Army program, paternity leave must be taken consecutively and must be taken within 45 days of a child's birth.
 Deployed soldiers have up to 60 days after returning to their home station to use their leave.
 If the leave is not taken within the above time frames, soldiers may take their leave after scheduled deployments

 The Army's policy only allows paternity leave to be authorized for a married soldier on active duty, including Title 10 and Title 32 Active Guard and Reserve duty, whose wife gives birth to a child.
 It cannot be applied to unmarried soldiers fathering a child, and does not currently apply to soldiers who adopt a child.

-The Army's maternity leave program allows female soldiers who give birth to take 12 weeks of leave, a policy that was updated in 2016.
+The Army's maternity leave program allows female soldiers who give birth to take up to 12 weeks of leave, a policy that was updated in 2016.
 However, new mothers on active duty cannot be deployed for up to six months after giving birth.
 In the case of a Soldier married to another service member (for example, dual military couples), each Soldier may be retroactively designated as a primary or secondary caregiver and receive the appropriate total amount of non-chargeable primary or secondary caregiver leave.
 However, only one member of each couple may be designated as the primary caregiver and one designated as the secondary caregiver.

 Navy Paternity Leave Policy

 The Navy was the first branch of the U.S. military to implement the 2008 DoD paternity leave program.
 It dictates that commanding officers will grant 10 days of nonchargeable leave to a married Navy member whose wife gives birth.

 The Navy policy allows paternity leave to be used in conjunction with chargeable leave.
 Paternity leave is not required to be used immediately following the child's birth, but must be taken the first year.
 It's allowable to have the 12-month limit waived if there are extenuating circumstances.